 The group of partners:

 Johanna Suo is the managing director of ifa laboratory and likewise a creative entrepreneur passionate about structural development in culture, making art available for a wider audience and bridging civil society and politics through culture.
-Active in the institutional and associative sectors of the art world for soon 20 years, she is a member of the think tank European Cultural Parliament and she co-founded their Youth Network, she worked at the Goethe-Institut, and at CUMEDIAE.
-Specialised in cultural strategic relations she is an advocate for the insertion of art and culture in other sectors of society.
+Active in the institutional and associative sectors of the art world for 20 years, she is a member of the think tank European Cultural Parliament and she co-founded their Youth Network, she worked at the Goethe-Institut, at CUMEDIAE and the Swedish Institute.
+Specialised in cultural strategic relations she is an advocate for the insertion of art and culture in sectors traditionally seen as non-creative.
 In 2015 she was awarded the Marshall Memorial Fellowship (of the German Marshall Fund of the United States) aiming to reinforce transatlantic relations.
-Her individual focus was art as crime prevention, art in international relations and cultural diplomacy. firstname.lastname@example.org
+Her individual focus was art as crime and conflict prevention, art in international relations and cultural diplomacy. email@example.com

 David Laurier is a partner of ifa laboratory and likewise a multitasking entrepreneur and managing director of a/o AppliTek with offices in the US, the Middle East and Asia.
 AppliTek develops, manufactures, integrates and installs on-line monitoring & analysis devices for use in environmental, industrial & homeland security applications.
 David is also specialised in economic diplomacy.
 He is an executive member of the Commission International Relations of the Federation of Belgian Enterprises (VBO-FEB), where he previously participated in a work group to define the fundaments of economic diplomacy for ambassadors of Belgium abroad.
 Moreover David is also a visiting professor at the University of Leuven & at Tecnológico de Monterrey in Mexico where he has given courses on entrepreneurship and embedded sustainability.
 David holds a Masters of Commerical Sciences and a Master of Business & Managerial Economics from Leuven University. firstname.lastname@example.org